PollreddySreeja/Blood-Group-Detection-DeepLearning/README.md

 If using XAMPP for MySQL:

 1. Open XAMPP Control Panel
-2. Start Apache and MySQL services
+2. Start MySQL service (Apache is optional unless specifically configured)
 3. Ensure MySQL is running
-4. Update database credentials in Django settings if required
+4. Update database settings in settings.py if required

 Note: If using SQLite, this step can be skipped.